dboddie-canonical-work/disgorged-docs/build-and-publish-a-ros-snap-with-github-actions.rst

 Build and Publish a ROS Snap with GitHub Actions
 ================================================

-When deploying a `robotics application with snap </t/robotics-applications/29187>`__, keeping the deployment synchronised with development progress is a high priority.
+When deploying a :ref:`robotics application with snap <deploying-robotics-applications>`, keeping the deployment synchronised with development progress is a high priority.
 It’s best accomplished with a CI/CD pipeline that will automatically deploy your latest developments to your devices.

 In this post, we will explore how to automatically build and publish your ROS snap using `GitHub Actions <https://docs.github.com/en/actions>`__, so that your snap always stays up-to-date on the `snapstore <https://snapcraft.io/store>`__.